Tuesday, April 3, 2012

 Through her entire career she did not stray from her goal.
 She firmly believed that ‘White race and Red are one if they are Canadian Born.’
 (Betty Keller, p.
 197) Her own performances were a fine balance between two worlds.
 She wore a native costume and recited her unconventional native poems during the first part of her performance.
 She wore a ball gown and recited traditional poetry during the second part.
 It always remained clear in Pauline’s heart who she was.
 Upon, ‘overhearing…”She’s just like a white woman.”
 Pauline snapped angrily, “Is that intended as a compliment.” ‘ (Grant MacEwen, p.
 68) Pauline was very proud of her legal Mohawk status.

 A much more appreciated compliment came from ‘a solider who had fought in the North-West Rebellion… Deeply moved by ‘A Cry from an Indian Wife’, he said, “When I heard you recite that poem, I never felt so ashamed in my life of the part I took in it!” ‘ (Betty Keller, p.
-60) These are lines from Pauline’s poem ‘The Cattle-Thiefs’
+60) A quote from Pauline’s poem ‘The Cattle-Thiefs’

 ‘What have you left to us of land, what have you left of game